Players 2021: Every shot shown live? It's back after getting cut short a year ago

 Basak Gurbuz Derman

-For the telecast of the Players, there will be 120 cameras, between NBC Sports and PGA Tour Entertainment, scattered across TPC Sawgrass, with at least 93 of those used for what the tour is calling Every Shot Live.
+For the telecast of the Players, there will be 120 cameras, between NBC Sports and PGA Tour Entertainment, scattered across TPC Sawgrass, with around 90 of those used for “Every Shot Live.”
 There will be a minimum of four cameras on each hole—a stationary, unmanned camera on the tee box; a manned greenside camera; and wireless, manned cameras deployed to each fairway.

 Graphics?
-Those come included, with pertinent information like relevant statistics and leader board updates being fanned out across the different streams from inside one of the three production trucks on the ground.
+Those come included, with pertinent statistics and leader-board updates fanned out across the different streams from inside one of the three production trucks on the ground.
 When players walk between shots, for example, a flyover of the hole or the latest FedEx Cup standings could be deployed to fill the down time.
-A tracer display for every tee shot struck will also be shown, and each feed will be accessible to the network telecast as needed.
+A tracer display for every tee shot struck also will be shown, and each feed will be accessible to the network telecast as needed.
 When the tournament ends, there will have been roughly 32,000 shots hit over 72 holes, all of which can be clipped and packaged in any number of ways for the viewer to digest along the way.

 “This is the next step in that evolution, enabling fans to watch any of their favorite players over all four rounds.”

 Still, new technology isn’t without its challenges.
 Read: There will likely be at least some hiccups.
 Tour officials know this and say they’re ready should any arise, particularly after a trial run and the experience of last year’s opening round.

 “The biggest challenge, absolutely, would be the direction of the cameras,” Hopfe said.
 “At every event there’s an actual director talking to a cameraman.
 Here, they’re not getting any direction whatsoever.
 They’re not going to know when their feed is being taken or cut to.
 Often, a director will tell them, ‘OK, Tiger is away on No. 4.’
 But they’ll be operating in isolation.”